josephhutch/joehutch/content/post/aether-theme/index.md

-description = "your website's description" homeimg = "url to the image used for the home button - optional" bgimg = "url to the image used for the background - optional"
+description = "your website's description" homeimg = "url to the image used for the home button - optional" bgimg = "url to the image used for the background - optional" rssinmenu = if a RSS link should appear in the nav menu (true, false) - optional
 ```

 The `title` parameter is used for each page title, the title that seach engines display in search results.
 If you would like the title shown in the top left of the page to be different from the page title, use the `brand` parameter.
 For instance, the title parameter for my site is `Joe Hutchinson` but the brand parameter is set to `joehutch`.